 The shelf is available in AC and DC configurations, 90-240VAC or -48/-60 VDC.
-It contains redundant hot swappable IPMI v1.5 Shelf Manager boards based on Pigeon Point technology ShMM Sentry 500 and utilizes push cooling.
+It contains redundant hot swappable IPMI v1.5 Shelf Manager boards based on Pigeon Point technology ShMM Sentry 500 and utilizes push-pull cooling with two redundant hot-swap-fan trays.
 The shelf is available in the following configurations: